tradle/bots/README.md

 ### Connect your Tradle app

+#### Web

+If you run `docker ps`, you should see two containers running: `tradle-server` and `tradle-web-app`.
+You can open the Tradle web app in your browser at: `http://localhost:55555`

+#### Mobile

-1. If you're using the Tradle mobile app, make sure your phone is on the same network as the computer running your Tradle server.
+If you're using the Tradle mobile app, make sure your phone is on the same network as the computer running your Tradle server.

+#### Common

-2. Get your computer's local ip.
+1. Get your computer's local ip.
-3. In your Tradle app, on the Conversations screen, click the red button, and choose Add Server URL.
+2. In your Tradle app, on the Conversations screen, click the red button, and choose Add Server URL.
 Enter the address of your Tradle server: `http://{your_local_ip}:44444`

 ### Peek at the config